MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/namespace-not-queried-rpc-server-unavailable.md

 adatum.com      192.168.4.10

 > [!NOTE]
 > Restarting the Netlogon service on Windows domain controllers repopulates all the missing SRV records under the `_msdcs.contoso.com` zone.
-Make sure that AD replication is possible or runs successfully, so that the changes about the SRV records are replicated correctly trough out your domain.
+Make sure that AD replication is possible or runs successfully so that the changes about the SRV records are replicated correctly troughout your domain.

 ## Cause 4: Registry values are missing